Magnetostatic modes and criticality in quantum-Ising materials: Abstract

 \section{Abstract}

-We analyze modes in a dipole-dipole coupled quantum magnetic material, taking into consideration domain structure and other shape effects present in any real magnet.
-We find that the soft mode governing quantum criticality in a non-ellipsoidal sample is an inhomogeneous magnetostatic mode which negates dynamic, demagnetization-field effects.
+We analyze modes in a dipole-dipole coupled quantum-Ising material, taking into consideration shape effects present in any real magnet.
+We find that the soft mode governing quantum criticality in a non-ellipsoidal sample is a magnetostatic mode which nulls out the effects of dynamic-demagnetization-field fluctuations.
 The demagnetization field is analyzed from a microscopic perspective.
-Furthermore, we find a magnetostatic mode originating from variations in the magnetization of the sample, caused by domain structure and quantum or thermal fluctuations, will be lower in energy than the soft mode governing quantum criticality in the bulk of the magnet.
-Experimental evidence for these theoretical results is provided by analysis of electronuclear modes in LiHoF$_4$, an archetypal dipolar quantum Ising material, in a microwave resonator.
+Two additional modes are calculated relying solely on knowledge of the demagnetization factor of the sample, one of which has lower energy than the soft mode governing quantum criticality in the bulk of the magnet.
+Experimental evidence for these theoretical results is provided by analysis of electronuclear modes in LiHoF$_4$, an archetypal quantum-Ising material.